-Israel Museum in Jerusalem is one of the best and biggest museums in Israel.
-If you are going to visit only one museum in Israel this should probably be it.
+Israel Museum in Jerusalem is one of the best and the biggest museums in Israel.
+If you are going to visit only one museum in Israel, this should probably be it.
 And if you are interested in archeology, ancient findings or Judaism then this definitely should be it.
-Also, there are changing exhibitions, so check out the official site before visiting.

 That’s all for today, and I’ll see you in future travels!